BRANDS

 Moschino Cheap and Chic

-Moschino launched Cheap and Chic in 1988 as a diffusion line to broaden the brand’s reach.
-The line carried the playful visual language into more accessible ready-to-wear.
-It’s often where the most wearable Moschino lives.
+Cheap and Chic carried the playful Moschino visual language into more accessible ready-to-wear.
+It is often where the most wearable Moschino lives.

 -